ps-bond/seeedStudio_epaperHA/README.md

 Units now supplied by Home Assistant wether.forecast_home attributes

+Extended weather display using the MDI to show the standard set of weather for HA.

 ## To do:

 Ensure that date format is selected automatically (localisation settings)